Frequently asked questions about starting and running an LLC, or limited liability company.

 Your LLC's name must be distinguishable from the names of other business entities already on file with the Connecticut Secretary of State.
 Names may be checked for availability by searching the Connecticut Secretary of State business name database.

 An available name may be reserved for 120 days by filing an Application for Reservation of Name with the Connecticut Secretary of State.
 The form must be filed by postal mail.
 The filing fee is $60.

-A Connecticut LLC is created by filing Articles of Organization with the Connecticut Secretary of State.
+A Connecticut LLC is created by filing Certificate of Organization with the Connecticut Secretary of State.